 - Radio Rossii - national network run by state-owned Russian State Television and Radio Broadcasting Company (VGTRK)

 - Vesti FM - state-owned, news and talk

 - Ekho Moskvy - editorially-independent, majority owned by state-run Gazprom

 - Russkoye Radio - major private network, music-based

-- Sputnik - state-run external multimedia platform; offers radio broadcasts in some 30 languages
+- Sputnik - state-run international-facing multimedia platform; services in many languages